adeverteuil/ansible-letsencrypt-nfsn/README.md

 ## Copy ansible.cfg to the working directory

-I included a copy of `ansible.cfg`.
-This is the file default file distributed with Ansible with a few modifications:
+I included a copy of `ansible.cfg` which overrides three defaults:

 * The inventory file is `hosts`, in the current working directory,
 * `retry_files_enabled` is `False`,